yiling-chen/flickr-cropping-dataset/index.md

 This work is going to be published in IEEE Winter Conference on Applications of Computer Vision (WACV) 2017.
 You can find a preprint version on [arXiv]().

-**If you use this dataset in an academic paper, please consider to cite:**
+**If you use this dataset in an academic paper, please cite the following article:**

     @inproceedings{chen-wacv2017,
       title={Quantitative Analysis of Automatic Image Cropping Algorithms:A Dataset and Comparative Study},